Master of Arts in Micronesian Studies

 through relevant experience.

-Degree students must also hAve a basic knowledge of Micronesia gained either by undergraduate coursework or through relevant experience.
+Degree students must also have a basic knowledge of Micronesia gained either by undergraduate coursework or through relevant experience.

 Degree students must submit a personal statement in English of up to 1,000 words addressing the following: